Birds of Australia - various types of nests

 Birds in Australia (and elsewhere) build nests of various types.
 Here our attempt to describe the commonly used nest types.

 There are a few basic rules, although often there are exceptions, too.
 Passerine birds use mostly basket nests.
-Many aquatic bird species (all of which are non-passerines) are ground-nesting, with most species using scrapes or bowls.
+Many wader species (all of which are non-passerines) are ground-nesting, with most species using scrapes or bowls.
 Most parrots and cockatoos use hollows (but there are some notable exceptions here, too).

 Types of nests

 |Basket||Commonly called "cup" or "bowl" nests; mostly made of interwoven sticks, twigs, grass and/or roots; usually lined with soft material, such as e.g. feathers|

 |Mud nest||One particular type of bowl-shaped nest, made from mud, often with an inner lining made of plant-based materials and/or feathers|

 |Scrape/bowl||Slightly indented or even flat area on the ground cleared of debris, often no materials are used to line or further camouflage the nest; many species use stones/rocks to create a ring around the scrape, creating a bowl|

 |Hollow||Cavities dug out of suitable material; in some cases this material can be very hard, such as e.g. a termite mound|